Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 Querying as a Case Study

-Through all this, I was also running the Darling Axe—building a team, working with authors, interviewing agents for our Book Broker series.
+Through all this, I was also running the Darling Axe: building a team, working with a wide range of writers, interviewing agents for our Book Broker series.
 I talked to many indie authors who had found success on their own terms.

 What I heard again and again: traditional publishing is increasingly competitive.
 The risk threshold is sky-high.
 Debut authors need a clean, obvious hook and a clearly defined market niche.

-But that’s not the kind of work I tend to write.
-My stories lean experimental.
-They resist tidy genre boxes.
-They’re not easy to pitch in one sentence.
+But that’s not the kind of work I usually write.
+My stories tend to be a bit experimental.
+Genre bendy.
+Not easy to pitch in one sentence.

 So I decided to stop waiting for the gatekeepers.